Mehar-Nafis/Terraform-Accenture/Day3/Lab9-State Management.md

 * Now, You should be able to access the state file and View the resources.
   (It shows the attributes of a single resource in the Terraform state of `aws_instance.terraform-remoteState`.)

-Check out the State commands Lab before destroying your resources.
+Check out the State Commands Lab before destroying your resources.

 Use the `terraform destroy` command to clean the infrastructure used in this lab,
 ```